-B. Basis of Presentation - The accompanying financial statements are presented in accordance with generally accepted accounting principles applicable to governmental colleges and universities as promulgated by the Governmental Accounting Standards Board (GASB).
-In accordance with GASB statement #15 Governmental College and University Accounting and Financial Reporting Models, the College has elected to follow the fund accounting and reporting guidelines set forth by the American Institute of Certified Public Accountants in its Industry Audit Guide, Audits of Colleges and Universities.

-C. Fund Structure - The accompanying financial statements are structured into three categories of funds: Current, Fiduciary, and Plant Funds.
+- B. Basis of Presentation The accompanying financial statements are presented in accordance with generally accepted accounting principles applicable to governmental colleges and universities as promulgated by the Governmental Accounting Standards Board (GASB).
+In accordance with GASB statement #15 Governmental College and University Accounting and Financial Reporting Models, the College has elected to follow the fund accounting and reporting guidelines set forth by the American Institute of Certified Public Accountants in its Industry Audit Guide, Audits of Colleges and Universities. - C. Fund Structure The accompanying financial statements are structured into three categories of funds: Current, Fiduciary, and Plant Funds.

 The Current Funds are used to account for the revenues and expenditures resulting from operations, with the Unrestricted Funds and Restricted Fund shown separately.
 The Restricted Fund represents resources that are restricted to use by either an outside donor or grantor.
 Current funds that are internally designated for specific purposes by the governing board or management having delegated authority are reported as Unrestricted Funds.
-The Unrestricted Proprietary Fund reflecting the operations of the bookstore, other auxiliary enterprises and student activity funds is shown separately from the Unrestricted General Fund.
+The Unrestricted Proprietary Fund reflecting the operations of auxiliary enterprises, internal service funds and student activity funds is shown separately from the Unrestricted General Fund.

-The Fiduciary Funds are used to account for additions and deductions from fund equity of the Loan Fund and Endowment Fund.
-In addition, the Fiduciary Funds are used to account for funds of students and organizations held by the College as custodian in the Agency Fund.
+The Fiduciary Funds are used to account for funds of students and organizations held by the College as custodian in the Agency Fund.
 The transactions of the Agency Fund increase and decrease assets and liabilities but do not effect fund equity.
 As a result, the Agency Fund is not reflected in the Statement of Changes in Fund Equity.